 If you're a small employer that qualifies for this credit, use Form 8941, Credit for Small Employer Health Insurance Premiums (PDF) and attach it to your income tax return.

-For additional information on this topic, refer to the Form 8941 Instructions (PDF) and the Small Business Health Care Tax Credit and the SHOP Marketplace page.
+For additional information on this topic, refer to the Instructions for Form 8941 (PDF) and the Small Business Health Care Tax Credit and the SHOP Marketplace page.

 Health Coverage for Older Children